gchq/sleeper/docs/09-dev-guide.md

 ./scripts/test/tearDown.sh
 ```

+Note you will still need the files in the `/generated` folder that are created during deployment for this tear down
+script to work correctly.

 This will remove your deployment, including any ECR repos, S3 buckets and local files that have been generated.

 ## Standalone deployment